Skip to main content

 Slippage Protection

-The slippage tolerance is encoded into the userAmtOut (minimum output amount) field of the swap intent.
+Users can configure max slippage to protect against price movement between quoting and execution.
+The default is 0.5%, and users can set a custom percentage via the settings gear icon.
+The max slippage is encoded into the userAmtOut (minimum output amount) field of the swap intent.
 If the swap would result in less than this minimum, the transaction reverts.

 Each swap intent includes a deadline timestamp.
 If FAST RPC does not execute the swap before this deadline, the intent expires and cannot be executed.
-Users can configure the deadline from 5 minutes to 24 hours.
+The default deadline is 30 minutes.

 Smart Contracts